Support Schemes

 MAS has also in its recent statements explained the role of MAS’ Investor Alert List (IAL) and why FTX was not listed on it.
 Let me set this out again.

-The IAL serves a very specific purpose: to warn the public of entities that may be wrongly perceived as being regulated by MAS, especially those who solicit Singapore customers without the requisite licence.
-MAS did not have reason to list FTX on the IAL because there was no evidence that it was soliciting users in Singapore.
-This is unlike Binance, which was placed on the IAL for actively soliciting users in Singapore without a valid licence and is being investigated by the Commercial Affairs Department (CAD) for possible violation of the Payment Services Act.
+The IAL serves a very specific purpose: to warn the public of entities that may be wrongly perceived as being regulated by MAS, especially those which solicit Singapore customers without the requisite licence.
+MAS did not have reason to list FTX on IAL because there was no evidence that it was soliciting users in Singapore.
+This is unlike Binance, which was placed on IAL for actively soliciting users in Singapore without a valid licence and is being investigated presently by the Commercial Affairs Department (CAD) for possible violation of the Payment Services Act.

-This does not mean that all entities which are not listed on the IAL are safe to deal with.
+This does not mean that all entities which are not listed on IAL are safe to deal with.
 MAS cannot possibly provide an exhaustive list of all the unsafe or unlicensed entities that exist in the world.

 Going forward, MAS plans to introduce some basic investor protection measures for DPT service providers which are licensed in Singapore.
-MAS had recently published a consultation paper, which includes proposals that DPT service providers, amongst other things: (a) administer a risk awareness test to evaluate if potential retail customers are suitable for accessing cryptocurrency services; (b) segregate customers’ assets from their own assets so as to prevent lending out of customers’ money and protect customer interests should the service provider fail; and (c) refrain from operating a trading platform while simultaneously taking proprietary positions for their own account, to prevent conflicts of interest.
+MAS recently published a consultation paper, which includes proposals that DPT service providers, amongst other things: (a) administer a risk awareness test to evaluate if potential retail customers are suitable for accessing cryptocurrency services; (b) segregate customers’ assets from their own assets so as to prevent lending out of customers’ money and protect customer interests should the service provider fail; and (c) refrain from operating a trading platform while simultaneously taking proprietary positions for their own account, to prevent conflicts of interest.

 After receiving industry and public feedback, MAS will finalise the proposals and implement appropriate regulatory measures.